-h) Sustainability

-Indicate how the project will be sustained beyond the funding cycle. (~1 page recommended)

-i) Gender and social equity

-Gender and social equity is central to achieving Horticulture Innovation Lab goals.
+- h) Sustainability - Indicate how the project will be sustained beyond the funding cycle. (~1 page recommended) - i) Gender, nutrition and social equity Gender and social equity is central to achieving Horticulture Innovation Lab goals.
 This section should include a plan on how gender and other issues were taken into consideration in this proposal, how constraints that limit women and vulnerable groups' participation in agricultural development are addressed, and how community level gender issues will be approached to achieve gender parity.
-Successful proposals will give meaningful consideration to gender issues in the design of their program.
-Guidelines to the Horticulture Innovation Lab's gender principles can be found in Appendix I. (~1 page recommended)

-j) Innovative technologies

-Describe any "disruptive" or innovative technologies or processes included in the proposed project and their potential for impact.
-Please outline any plans for scaling these technologies. (~1 page recommended)

-k) Regional Centers

-Outline how this project will work with or complement the work of the Regional Centers, particularly the Center located near the project site.
-For more information on the Regional Centers, see Appendix III. (~1 page recommended)

-- l) Literature cited - m) Monitoring and evaluation plan

-Projects funded to address the goals of the Horticulture Innovation Lab will be evaluated based on a results-based (logical) framework and all proposals must include a monitoring and evaluation (M&E) plan.
+How well is the gender of stakeholders (end-users, trainees, and other participants) taken into account?
+To what extent has gender sensitivity been integrated into activities?
+Has significant consideration been given to gender issues in project development?
+Have potential negative effects on nutrition been considered and mitigated?
+Are there measures in effect throughout the life of the project to respond to unintended negative consequences related to gender or nutritional status? (~1 page recommended) - j) Innovative technologies Describe any "disruptive" or innovative technologies or processes included in the proposed project and their potential for impact.
+Please outline any plans for scaling these technologies. (~1 page recommended) - k) Regional Centers - Outline how this project will work with or complement the work of the Regional Centers, particularly the Center located near the project site.
+For more information on the Regional Centers, see Appendix II. (~1 page recommended) - 1) Literature cited - m) Monitoring and evaluation plan - Projects funded to address the goals of the Horticulture Innovation Lab will be evaluated based on a results-based (logical) framework and all proposals must include a monitoring and evaluation (M&E) plan.
 Projects will address Objectives through defined Activities that will have specific Outcomes (deliverables/outputs) and Measures of Success.
 Monitoring and evaluation plans will be refined during the initial phases of the project and used to assess progress toward objectives.
 Proposals must include baseline assessment of situation in terms of the topic area and region.
-Within this framework, we define the following terms and provide a sample table below:
+Within this framework, we define the following terms and provide a sample table below: - a.

-- a.
 Objectives.
 A statement of intention.
 Objectives should be specific, measurable, achievable, realistic and time-bound (e.g. reducing postharvest losses of leafy vegetables in East Africa in year 1). - b.
 Activities.
-Research or training/outreach programs intended to achieve the objectives (e.g. determine the benefits of perforated plastic bags for reducing water loss, evaluate the use of evaporative coolers for short term storage and transport, & conduct a 3-day workshop and demonstration for women's farmer groups) - c.
+Research or training/outreach programs intended to achieve the objectives (e.g. determine the benefits of perforated plastic bags for reducing water loss, evaluate the use of evaporative coolers for short term storage and transport, & conduct a 3-day workshop and demonstration for women's farmer groups)

+- c.
 Outcomes (Deliverables/Outputs).
 Expected results of the activities(e.g. documented effects of plastic bags and evaporative coolers on weight loss, 50 women farmers trained in postharvest technology). - d.
 Measure of Success.
 How will you decide if your activity was successful? (e.g. perforated plastic bags and evaporative cooling led to an X% reduction in water loss of leafy greens, X trainees implement improved postharvest practices). - e.
 Documentation of Success.
 How will you objectively document the success of your activities? (e.g. extension bulletin in local language(s) on benefits of perforated bags and evaporative cooler, results of pre- and post-training quizzes to document knowledge gained) - f.
 Impact.
 What is the long-term result of the activities and outcomes? (e.g. reduced losses of leafy greens after harvest)